-Qualified Behavioral Health Division (BHD) employees may volunteer for these shifts.
-Any employee volunteering for shifts must ensure it does not conflict with their regular work shift.
-Behavioral Health Division Management will choose the most qualified clinicians from the volunteer pool.
-Assignments from the volunteer pool will be based on the Manager's discretion, not on seniority.
-It is recognized that management has the right to assign on-call duties to qualified Behavioral Health Division staff.
+Qualified Behavioral Health Division (BHD) employees on teams other than MCRT may volunteer for these on-call hours.
+Any employee volunteering for on-call hours must ensure it does not conflict with their regular work shift and must maintain adequate work performance.
+Behavioral Health Division Management will choose the volunteering employees by order or seniority from the volunteer pool, so long as the employee is in good standing (no current disciplinary action).
+Assignments from the volunteer pool will be based on seniority.